 and upon such violation, you agree to cease accessing the Website and the Platform and the DSO may, in its sole discretion and without notice, terminate your access to the Platform, and remove and discard any information or Content.

-4.4 You acknowledge that the DSO does not provide advice or recommendations regarding the Local Capacity Auction, Local Energy Auction, or Bids or Offers, as applicable on the Website or the Platform.
+4.4 You acknowledge that the DSO does not provide advice or recommendations regarding the Local Capacity Auction, Local Energy Auction, Local Reserve Auction, or Bids, Offers (Energy) or Offers (Reserve), as applicable on the Website or the Platform.

 Section 5.
 PRIVACY AND CONFIDENTIALITY